mtb29/portfolio/index.md

 ### Code Repositories

-* AWS Shell Script (Console): A basic shell script to setup an AWS cloud server - [Click Here](https://github.com/mtb29/awsshellscripts)
+* [AWS Shell Script (Console)]((https://github.com/mtb29/awsshellscripts): A basic shell script to setup an AWS cloud server.
-* AWS Shell Script (GUI): A more advanced shell script to setup an AWS cloud server with a GUI - [Click Here](https://github.com/mtb29/awsshellscripts2)
+* [AWS Shell Script (GUI)](https://github.com/mtb29/awsshellscripts2): A more advanced shell script to setup an AWS cloud server with a GUI.
-* Employee Database: A netbeans project that can retrieve data from an employee database - [Click Here](https://github.com/mtb29/s2emp)
+* [Employee Database](https://github.com/mtb29/s2emp): A netbeans project that can retrieve data from an employee database.
-* Baseball Card Database: A STS project that can retrieve information about a baseball card collection - [Click Here](https://github.com/mtb29/baseballcards)
+* [Baseball Card Database](https://github.com/mtb29/baseballcards): A STS project that can retrieve information about a baseball card collection.
-* Class List Database: Using mySQL Workbench and STS, I created a repository that creates a class list for the Fall 2016 semester and a program that lists the number of lecture classes and the number of online classes. - [Click Here](https://github.com/mtb29/mysql_workbench)
+* [Class List Database](https://github.com/mtb29/mysql_workbench): Using mySQL Workbench and STS, I created a repository that creates a class list for the Fall 2016 semester and a program that lists the number of lecture classes and the number of online classes.
-* CIS3304 Course: A collection of some of the work I created during Advanced Web Design at MU. - [Click Here](https://github.com/mtb29/cis3304)
+* [CIS3304 Course](https://github.com/mtb29/cis3304): A collection of some of the work I created during Advanced Web Design at MU.
-* PHP/mySQL Quiz Application: A web based application that features quizzes and email functionality, created using PHP - [Click Here](https://github.com/mtb29/cis3304/tree/master/src/main/webapp/finalproject)
+* [PHP/mySQL Quiz Application](https://github.com/mtb29/cis3304/tree/master/src/main/webapp/finalproject): A web based application that features quizzes and email functionality, created using PHP.

 ### Group Repositories